TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 37/Isaiah 37.36.md

 ---

-And the angel of Jehovah went forth, and smote in the camp of the Assyrians a hundred and fourscore and five thousand; and when men arose early in the morning, behold, these were all dead bodies.
+The angel of Yahweh went out and struck one hundred and eighty-five thousand men in the camp of the Assyrians.
+When men arose early in the morning, behold, these were all dead bodies.